-Viewpoint 6 Viewpoint 6

-Viewing Location Description Visual Evaluation Criteria

-LOW MEDIUM HIGH

-Viewer Position

-Viewer Access

-Elevation RL 15.5 AHD [Eye level].
-Visual Sensitivity

-Distance to The Site [ boundary ] 150m Visual Effect

-Viewpoint Quality MEDIUM

-Temporit quality Visual Impact - Significance Rating Based on above criteria is: Low !
+Viewpoint 6 Viewpoint 6 Viewing Location Description Located around the position of the upper floor apartments around 11 Honeysuckle Drive.
+The view is looking south and taskes in the panoramic views to the harbour.
+Visual Evaluation Criteria Due the the more distance location of the proposed amenities structure and its loca- LOW MEDIUM HIGH tion benind existing trees the visual imoact from this locationn is low [minimal] Viewer Position Viewer Access Elevation RL 15.5 AHD [Eye level].
+Visual Sensitivity Distance to The Site [ boundary ] 150m Visual Effect Viewpoint Quality MEDIUM Visual Impact - Significance Rating Based on above criteria is: ria is: Low